liquibase/liquibase-test-harness/README.md

 * `-DchangeObjects=createTable,dropTable` flag allows you to override changeObjects configured in testConfig.yml.
 Use comma separated lists.
 * `-DdbName=mysql` overrides the database type.
 This is only a single value property for now.
 * `-DdbVersion` overrides the database version.
-This works only in conjunction with `DdbName` flag
+Works in conjunction with `-DdbName` flag.

 ## Cleanup
 When you are done with test execution, run `docker-compose down --volumes` to stop the docker containers